Greenland national football team: Future international participation

 It was believed that UEFA would vote to change its membership requirements at the 41st Annual Congress held in Helsinki, Finland so that they were more in line with those of FIFA which allows non-independent states under certain conditions.
 At that time DBU chair Allan Hansen said, "Greenland is in a pre-membership stage right now.
 I'm a lot more optimistic than I was five years ago."
 At that time, GBU chair John Thorsen expected that if UEFA changes its membership requirement, Greenland could have an application together by 2020.
 However, after the UEFA Congress, no mention of a rule change was made.

-In May 2022 it was announced that Greenland had officially begun the process of becoming a member of CONCACAF and was expected to attend the body’s next congress with observer status.
+In May 2022 it was announced that Greenland had officially begun the process of becoming a member of CONCACAF and was expected to attend the body's next congress with observer status.
 It was anticipated that the association would submit its formal application by 2024 or 2025.
 The same challenges of the past, including lack of sufficient infrastructure, were expected to prolong the application process.
 Shortly thereafter it was revealed that the association and head coach Morten Rutkjær had begun to identify players in Denmark who have Greenlandic roots.
 The association also appealed to UEFA for permission to play friendlies against San Marino and Gibraltar but were denied as it was outside of the FIFA match day window.
-Instead Greenland planned to participate in a tournament in Turkey in September 2022.
+Instead Greenland participated in a tournament in Turkey in September 2022.

+Kenneth Kleist was elected new president of the KAK in October 2023.
+At that time, he announced the association's intentions to apply for full CONCACAF membership in 2024.
+The plan was to hopefully submit the application on 21 June, Greenland National Day.
+At that time, he also stated that the association had been informed that it was "quite close to admission" in the confederation.
+On 13 May 2024, the Football Association of Greenland formally submitted its application to become the 42nd members of CONCACAF.
+The team scheduled a match against Turkmenistan the following month as part of a training camp in Turkey.
+Greenland went on to lose the match 0-5.

+The federation was scheduled to travel to the CONCACAF headquarters in Miami in late February 2025 to discuss Greenland's potential membership.
+However, the meeting was delayed after United States President Donald Trump expressed his desire for the United States to gain control of the country.
+It was then expected that the meeting would be held in London the following month.
+At that time, Greenland also announced that they were planning a friendly against the Tuvalu national team later in the year to raise awareness for climate change.
+Tuvalu was expected to be one of the first islands lost to rising sea levels while Greenland was the origin of the ice that was melting and causing the rise.
+CONCACAF rejected Greenland's application in June 2025, without giving any details on the reasons.